trashbirdecology/luisdva.github.io/_posts/2017-03-28-mammal-names.md

 To gain more insight, we can join the list of top words with the **Parts of speech** data frame that comes with _tidytext_.
 This dataset contains hundreds of thousands of English words from the [Moby Project](http://icon.shef.ac.uk/Moby/mpos.html) by Grady Ward, with each one tagged as "Noun", "Adverb", "Adjective", or  “Verb”, among other options.
 For some of the top terms there were multiple matches (for example: “flying” as an adjective, a noun, and a verb) but we can keep the first match using _slice()_.
 I also fixed up missing or mismatched terms manually using _case\_when()_.

-I wrote a function to get the top n words, mainly as a way to document how non-standard evaluation works for _unnest/_tokens_/_ because I couldn’t find anything in the help files.
+I wrote a function to get the top n words, mainly as a way to document how non-standard evaluation works for _unnest\_tokens\__ because I couldn’t find anything in the help files.
 Hint: it takes the arguments as character vectors.

 {% highlight r %}
 # function to get top n